Devil’s Teeth Baking Co.

 Mario’s Bohemian Cigar Store, 566 Columbus Ave.
 San Francisco, Calif.
 94133

 At Rich Table, in Hayes Valley, husband-and-wife chefs Evan and Sarah Rich turn out refined international comfort food that’s earned a Michelin star.
-One block away, at this fast casual spot, they do simple dishes at a fraction of the price.
+One block away, at this fast-casual spot (the original of two locations), they do simple dishes at a fraction of the price.
 The common theme here is roasting: moist buttermilk-brined chicken and vegetable sides that are more decadent than virtuous.
 Don’t miss the Brussels sprouts Caesar.
 It’ll change how you think about salads — and sprouts.

 BTW: For post-dinner festivities, head to Martuni’s, on Valencia Street, an open-mic piano bar that goes heavy on show tunes and martinis.